transientskp/tkp/documentation/source/database/schema.rst

    of a lightcurve, whereas the lightcurve consist of multiple frequency bands and Stokes parameters.

 **xtrsrc**
    This is the id of the extracted source that could be associated to runningcatalog source.
 Together, the runcat_id and the xtrsrc form a unique pair.

 **type**
-    Type of association, and its description.  n-m, where n is the number of runningcatalog sources, and m the number of extractedsources.
+    Type of association, and its description.  n-m, where n is the number of runningcatalog sources, and m the number oe.g.ractedsources.
     Type 1: 1-1 association; type 2: 1-n (one-to-many) association; type 3:
     n-1, many-to-one association; type 4: n-m (many-to-many) association; type
     5: 0-1 (zero-to-one) association, a new source.